The SMART Guide To Renting

 Remember, the landlord is king.
 They will be (potentially) selecting you from several prospective tenants.
 So, when you find the perfect rental, you need to be ready to show the landlord you are the perfect tenant for them.

-Each person over the age of 18 that will reside in the rental are required to be on the lease.
+Each person over the age of 18 that will reside in the rental is required to be on the lease.
 Therefore, each resident must individually satisfy the landlord’s criteria and comfort level.
 Every landlord will have different criteria, but knowing what to prepare is pretty simple.
 Put yourselves in their shoes and the more you can provide to show who you really are the better off your chances of landing the rental.

 The two questions you want to provide satisfactory answers for are: (a) is this a quality tenant who will care for my home and (b) is this tenant going to have any problem staying for the full term and paying on time?
 You'll support this with good paperwork.